 Induction heating provides controlled application of heat to very specific area, faster process time, increased production and high efficiency, low energy cost.

-Induction heating provides hands-free heating that involves no operator skill, pinpoint accuracy and consistent results
+Annealing brass with induction provides hands-free heating that involves no operator skill, pinpoint accuracy and consistent results

 Flameless induction heating allows formerly batch process to be done in-line saving time and energy.
 No rotation of part needed.